Helsinki-NLP/dial_align/alignment/README.md

 * `eflomal_corpus_priors`: eflomal with priors estimated on the entire corpus
 * `eflomal_leven_priors`: eflomal with priors simulating Levenshtein distance (high probability for character identity, low probability for character difference)

 All word alignment methods are run in both directions and are then symmetrized with atools (from `fast_align`) using the *grow-diag-final-and* method.
 Other symmetrization methods are not considered here.

-The `gdfa.py` script from [NLTK](https://github.com/nltk/nltk/blob/develop/nltk/translate/gdfa.py) is an alternative to `atools`, but seems to have various problems/bugs.
-We decided not to use it here.
+**Note:** There are (at least) three implementations of the *grow-diag-final-and* method: `atools`, `symal` (from Moses) and `gdfa.py` (from [NLTK](https://github.com/nltk/nltk/blob/develop/nltk/translate/gdfa.py)).
+They all yield different results, in particular `gdfa.py` seems to have various problems/bugs.
+The `symcheck` directory contains a few experiments.